 - sand out the primer coats using 240 / 220 grit resin bond sand paper and only after you have filled all the holes and cracks.

 second prime coat

-- apply a second coat of primer, lightly sand after second prime coat using 220/240, with special attention to gable ends
+- apply a second coat of primer, lightly sand after the second prime coat using 220/240, with special attention to gable ends

 - use a systematic approach to getting everything done, work in the same direction (clockwise, counter-clockwise)

 - it possible leave the toe plates until last

 - after first coat nib sand all gable ends and larger flat pieces. use 400 grit resin bond paper

 - basically a repeat of the first coat – not much changes.
 Since its your final coat keep your eyes on the finish and make sure your overlapping your stroke 50 percent.